m-muecke/dt-finance/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-6-1.png)

-Or turn it into a wide-format and show display the performance as a line area chart:
+Or turn it into a wide-format and display the performance as an area
+chart:

 ``` r
 # TODO: remove the legend and bmr/port labels